An Montanan’s Guide to What Makes Red Lodge Mountain So Special

 Most people who visit Montana for skiing head to Big Sky Mountain where they pay premium prices for lift tickets and accommodation.
 Big Sky is great, but it’s…well, big, and can be quite expensive and busy.
 Instead, head farther east and check out the serene views and exciting runs of Red Lodge Mountain (RLM).

 Here’s why our family loves Red Lodge with personal feedback about the runs, food, and the town itself from both myself and my mom (who gives a 2021 update later on in the article).

 What Makes Red Lodge So Special?

-Red Lodge Mountain and the adjacent little resort town caters mostly to locals of Billings and other towns around Southeast Montana, meaning the ski runs are fairly empty (with the exception of beginner-central run, Miami Beach) as there really aren’t that many people who live in Montana.
+Red Lodge Mountain and the adjacent little resort town caters mostly to locals of Billings and other towns around Southeast Montana.
+This means the ski runs are fairly empty (with the exception of beginner-central run, Miami Beach) since there really aren’t that many people who live in Montana!